-The following Corporate Crime guidance note Produced in partnership with Christopher Badger of 6 Pump Court Chambers provides comprehensive and up to date legal information covering:
+The following Corporate Crime guidance note Produced in partnership with Christopher Badger of 6 Pump Court provides comprehensive and up to date legal information covering:

 Environmental incidents often happen without warning and with significant consequences.
 It can be easy in those circumstances to fail to maintain a clear head about managing such an incident.

 Managing an incident does not equate to being uncooperative with an investigation authority.
 In most cases, open and transparent cooperation will almost certainly be the best policy.

 But proper preparation for a possible future environmental incident mandates that clear policies should be in place so that, when an incident does occur, appropriate resources are directed towards minimising an environmental harm, effective controlled communication with the regulator and the appropriate collection of evidence and subsequent analysis.

 For information about the powers held by the regulators to investigate environmental crime, see Practice Notes: